 Going down the trail was just as hard, if not harder, than going up.
 There are so many large steps/jumps you have to take and you really have to watch your footing to avoid slipping or rolling with a rock.
 It took just about the same time reaching the summit as it did getting back to the parking lot, and we stopped for more photos on the way up.

 Hiking Camelback via Echo Canyon Trail was a very rewarding hike.
 It was just as difficult as every article stated, but the views were more incredible than I was expecting.
 It’s hard to imagine city-views being so special, but it’s truly jaw-dropping how vast the valley is and all the mountains surrounding Phoenix.

 The hike can get very crowded and I don’t think I’d enjoy it nearly as much if the trail was jam-packed.
 We summited Camelback in December and started the hike right around 9am.
 The parking lot was starting to fill up, but by the time we came back down, it was packed and there was a wait to get up or down certain sections of the trail.

 Personally, I was sweating the entire hike (up and down), but was so cold when we reached the summit.
 I was thankful to have my jacket so I could fully appreciate the views at the top, but just know this hike will get your heart pumping.

 I’ve also heard that there are some really cool spots to stop off at right along the trail.
 We didn’t make any detours this trip, but on a future hike up I’d definitely be interested in exploring more.
 If you know of any of these spots and want to share, I’d love a message with the deets!

-Overall, I highly recommend adding this hike to your Arizona Bucketlist.
-You won’t be disappointed by the views, and you’ll get an excellent workout in at the same time.
+Overall, I highly recommend adding this hike to your Arizona bucket list.
+You won’t be disappointed by the views, and you’ll get an hardcore workout in at the same time.
 For an equally fun, more-relaxing location in Phoenix, check out my post on Papago Park.
 My post includes all the details needed for the perfect day.